bsidestlv/bsidestlv.com/content/_index.md

 {{% jumbo img="/images/backgrounds/back-0.jpg" imgLabel="BSidesTLV 2020" %}}

-## BSidesTLV 2021 - July 22nd, 2021
+## BSidesTLV 2021 - July 22nd, 2021 - We are done!

-BsidesTLV, Israel’s leading community cybersecurity event is back!
-After a long and hard year, we are excited to announce the 2021 edition of the BSidesTLV event.

-{{< button-link
-	url="/register"
-	label="Register Here!"
-	icon="external" >}}

----
+Thank you everyone who participated in person and online!
+BSidesTLV 2021 videos will be uploaded in a few days.
+[Subscribe to our mailing list]("https://e.bsidestlv.com/subscription/lGCnPUft?locale=en-US") to be notified when they're ready!

 {{< button-link label="View Agenda" url="/agenda" icon="cfp" >}}